 Q2.
 What is UWB used for?

 Ans.
 The UWB localization excels over other similar technologies because it helps in enforcing social distancing by warning tag bearers when they are closer to peer devices.
-The technology can also unlock and lock doors being completely immune to signal spoofing attacks.
+The technology can also unlock and lock doors entirely immune to signal spoofing attacks.
 UWB technology is found in newer Apple gadgets to securely share data with nearby devices.

 Q3.
 Does UWB interfere with Wi-Fi?

 Ans.
 UWB devices can operate effectively in a signal jungle without becoming susceptible to interference or interfering with other narrowband signals operating at the same or nearby frequencies.

 Ans.
 UWB technology employs robust security protocols that discourage hackers from employing signal spoofing techniques.
 The technology is at the pinnacle of precise positioning and provides fine-ranging measurements, increasing its efficiency in indoor localization.

 Q5.
 Are UWB systems expensive?